Fixed Chamber Baler

 The wrap-around main frame also avoids any risk of a bale being lost over the back of the wrapper when working on sloping land, improving operational safety compared to other systems.

 FastBale’s innovative wrapping system incorporates twin satellites which rotate about the vertical axis, with the bale supported on two powered rollers.
-This layout substantially reduces the space required for rotation of the film, resulting in a more compact machine, faster operation and higher precision in wrapping.
+This layout substantially reduces the space required for the rotation of the film, resulting in a more compact machine, faster operation and higher precision in wrapping.

 Film on Film